NERC-CEH/Soybean-dependence-on-biotic-pollination-decreases-with-latitude/README_file.txt

 			Lat = latitude in decimal degrees
 			Variable = yield component
-			Treatment = treatment type for comparing pollinator dependence Reference_Data_owner = study ID where where the data was obtained Site = site within study where each field experiment was performed
+			Treatment = treatment type for comparing pollinator dependence Reference_Data_owner = study ID where the data was obtained Site = site within the study where each field experiment was performed

 	in "data_map" sheet there are the information necessary for plotting the geographical distribution of the used studies:
-			Reference_Data_owner = study ID where where the data was obtained Country = country where the study was performed Province = province where the study was performed Locality/Farm = locality where the study was performed
+			Reference_Data_owner = study ID where the data was obtained Country = country where the study was performed Province = province where the study was performed Locality/Farm = locality where the study was performed